 "I've long heard whispers that acid works well as a deodorant, but my personal investigation of the rumor only ever got as far as a dab of Pixi's Glow Tonic in my pits once or twice.
 So you can imagine my delight upon learning that Kosas was coming out with an AHA deo, especially during a time when I really don't care when I smell like and I'm open to an experiment.
 Conveniently, I also began growing my armpit hair out a few weeks ago, providing the perfect ripe conditions for a true test.
 I swapped in the fragrance-free AHA deo on my way out on a muggy, 87-degree late-June afternoon in NYC and I arrived back to my apartment at 10 p.m. in mild shock.
 My current natural deo generally calls for two applications per day and leaves me musky.
 Kosas's AHA deo neutralized almost all traces of odor—I'm not sure I'll ever turn back." - Elspeth Velten, group editorial director

-"I've had a few conversations with friends and colleagues about the—ahem—lack of deodorant worn during quarantine.
+"I've had a few conversations with friends and colleagues about the—ahem—lack of deodorant worn recently.
 Unless you're working out or have easily offended roommates, there's really no point.
 But Kosas' new offering actually makes me want to wear it since the formula doesn't just prevent odor, it improves the look and feel of my underarms with its exfoliating and hydrating prowess.
-Plus, a clear, serum-y formula means there's no room for buildup of white gunk or streaks on your clothing (something that always happens to me), which is a huge win in my book." - Lindsey Metrus, senior editor
+Plus, a clear, serum-y formula means there's no room for a buildup of white gunk or streaks on your clothing (something that always happens to me), which is a huge win in my book." - Lindsey Metrus, senior editor

 "At this point in my career, it's rare that I'm truly blown away by a product, but Kosas's new deodorant launch is one of those unicorn moments.
 If you asked me a week ago if natural deodorants work, I would have told you not to waste your money.
 But with the launch of Chemistry, I stand corrected.
 While there are other natural formulas that can get me through a day at my desk, none of them have stood the test of getting me through a HIIT class without yellowing the armpit area of my white shirts or making me smell like I'm not wearing deodorant.
 So once Chemistry survived my 45-minute circuit, I decided to put it to the ultimate test by using the formula while moving out of my Brooklyn apartment on an 80-degree day (with no air conditioning, btw).
 Chemistry passed with flying colors—I couldn't detect even the slightest body odor, nor did the formula stain my favorite white tee.
 After a few days of using the formula now, I've noticed that I have fewer razor bumps and itching than usual, and my armpits generally feel smoother.
 This deodorant is essentially skincare for your armpits, and it gets bonus points for the roller ball applicator (which reminds me of being a tween with a penchant for body glitter)." - Holly Rhue, associate editor